 Like his father, Nadab worshiped false idols and led the people of Israel into sin.
 He was assassinated by Baasha while he was with Israel's army during an attack on the Philistine city of Gibbethon.
 Baasha, who was not related to Jeroboam, then became the next king.

 The story of King Nadab of Israel is found in 1 Kings 15:25-32.
 Some scholars propose that Nadab reigned for about one year, about 2,900 years ago, including Edwin Thiele, who proposes that Nadab reigned from 910 to 909 BC, in his book, The Mysterious Numbers of the Hebrew Kings, (3rd ed.; Grand Rapids: Zondervan/Kregel, 1983).

 Ahijah's prophecy not only spoke of the demise of Jeroboam's bloodline but also of the northern kingdom of Israel:

-And the Lord will strike Israel, so that it will be like a reed swaying in the water.
-He will uproot Israel from this good land that he gave to their ancestors and scatter them beyond the Euphrates River, because they aroused the Lord’s anger by making Asherah poles.
-(1 Kings 14:15, NIV)
+For Yahweh will strike Israel, as a reed is shaken in the water; and he will root up Israel out of this good land which he gave to their fathers, and will scatter them beyond the River, because they have made their Asherah poles, provoking Yahweh to anger.
+(1 Kings 14:15, WEB)